 First thing’s first: you need a hammock.
 There are single hammocks and double hammocks.
 We recommend a double hammock because they’re roomier and more comfortable.
 The best hammocks use durable nylon rip-stop material.
 Be sure your hammock is well made and rated for well over your weight.

-- Compact: Lightweight and convenient, our travel hammock weighs...
+- Compact: Lightweight and convenient, our portable hammock weighs...

 - Easy Setup: Equipped with two 9ft long tree straps and...